kdave/btrfs-progs/Documentation/ch-checksumming.rst

 Data and metadata are checksummed by default, the checksum is calculated before write and verifed after reading the blocks from devices.
+The whole metadata block has a checksum stored inline in the b-tree node header, each data block has a detached checksum stored in the checksum tree.

 There are several checksum algorithms supported.
 The default and backward compatible is *crc32c*.
 Since kernel 5.5 there are three more with different characteristics and trade-offs regarding speed and strength.
 The following list may help you to decide which one to select.

 CRC32C (32bit digest)
         default, best backward compatibility, very fast, modern CPUs have